Andley/OGNTa/README.md

 # OGNTa (OpenGNT Abridged)

-This is an abridged and updated version of OpenGNT [OGNT 3.3 Base Text](https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_BASE_TEXT.zip).
+This is an abridged and updated version of OpenGNT (OGNT 3.3 [Base Text](https://github.com/eliranwong/OpenGNT/blob/master/OpenGNT_BASE_TEXT.zip)).

 **OGNTa.txt** = the main file of OGNTa Project, abridged and updated from OpenGNT_version3_3.csv